WilliamBonvini/williambonvini.github.io/_posts/2022-12-03-Introduction-to-RL/2022-12-03-Introduction-to-RL.md

 ### The Policy

-A policy is a function $\pi: S \to A$ that, given a state $s$, tells the agent what is the optimal action $a$ to perform (the optimal action is the one that will lead him to the state with the highest expected cumulative reward).
+A policy is a function $$\pi: S \to A$$ that, given a state $$s$$, tells the agent what is the optimal action $$a$$ to perform (the optimal action is the one that will lead him to the state with the highest expected cumulative reward).
 A policy can be deterministic (the state-action mapping is univoque) or stochastic.
-In this latter case you will get in output a probability distribution over the actions set $A$.
+In this latter case you will get in output a probability distribution over the actions set $$A$$.

 ### The Q value

-A function that maps a state action pair $(s, a)$ to the expected cumulative reward.
+A function that maps a state action pair $$(s, a)$$ to the expected cumulative reward.
 $$
 \begin{equation}
 \begin{split}